cetb-hack/cetb-hack/contributing.md

-- Hi, I'm Raksha and this my first time participating in HacktoberFest!
+- Hi, I am Swapnil and this is my first time in Hacktoberfest.